 200 level classes build on 100 level moves.
 In 201 and 202, you will learn moves that begin to layer directionality and speed such as mayas, umis, snake arms, paddle turns, undulations, vertical figure 8s, and more.
 In 203 classes, you will have the opportunity to hone your skills and start working with balance props, skirts, simple layers, and more through technique, special topic, and artistry classes.
 204 will allow you to put all of these things together into choreography.
 As with 100 level classes, you won't master an undulation in 8 weeks, but you will be introduced to the tools that you can utilize to begin your journey with these moves.

 300 level classes continue building on 100 and 200 level isolations and traveling moves while also starting to diverge heavily into stylization found in different types of bellydance.
 In 300 level classes, we will be focusing on layering moves, building in complexity.
 300 level is where we start to work with various styles of dance in focused choreographies, complex and difficult props like swords and fire palms, group formation, and more.
 Unlike 100 and 200 technique classes, the technique at 300 level will be taught as focused topic sessions, so a class will be labeled as 300 int/adv tech: overshimmies and turns.
 As in 100 and 200 level classes, there will be topic courses and choreographies for groups and solos with and without props.

-I recommend that all dancers begin with a 100 level or Bellydance basics open level course so that I can assess their skill level and so that they are confident in their abilities as they continue their bellydance journey.
+I recommend that all dancers begin with a 100 level or Bellydance basics open level course so that we can assess their skill level and so that they are confident in their abilities as they continue their bellydance journey.
 Most dancers continue to take 100 and 200 level classes to hone and define their skills as they progress.
 There is no such thing as graduating to a new level in dance.
 You will grow and progress, but basic dance foundation should always be honed and revisited.
 Even master musicians still practice scales, and dance technique and drills can be thought of as the foundation upon which your dance journey is built.